PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 # Motivation and background

-PrairieLearn currently allows code editing using an in-page ACE Editor and can compile and test code via external graders, which run take student code and instructor-provided test code and execute them in an instructor-defined container, returning the test results back to the student.
+PrairieLearn currently allows code editing using an in-page ACE Editor and can compile and test code via external graders, which take student code and instructor-provided test code and execute them in an instructor-defined container, returning the test results back to the student.
 While excellent for testing small code snippets, this is not a very flexible environment for writing and debugging more complex programs.

 This RFC proposes to give students persistent remote containers (called _Workspaces_) to work in, configured by instructors to provide a per-question environment with a specific set of compilers, debuggers, editors, etc. This remote container would be accessed via a web-based frontend, such as VS Code or Jupyter Notebooks.